ibm-cloud-architecture/refarch-jee-customerorder/end-to-end-tutorial-1.md

 ### Step 6: Perform WebSphere configuration

+1. You will need to add a new firewall rule to the WebSphere instance to communicate with the remote LDAP server.
+While **ssh**'ed into the WebSphere instance, run the following commands to allow traffic between WAS and LDAP via our Secure Gateway connection.

+`sudo iptables -A INPUT -p tcp -s 169.54.229.5 -j ACCEPT` `sudo iptables -A OUTPUT -p tcp -d  169.54.229.5 -j ACCEPT` `sudo  /sbin/service iptables save`

-1. Log into the Admin Console via the adddress accessible from your service instance page.
+2. Log into the Admin Console via the adddress accessible from your service instance page.

-**TODO will need to be updated to be external LDAP**

 3. In the Global security section, check **Enable application security** and click **Save**.